 The global medical billing outsourcing market has augmented rapidly in recent past owing to the increasing application of IT resources in the healthcare industry along with the consistent government support for the same.
 Surge in the healthcare expenditure specifically in the developed regions has led to steady progress of the sector that enables escalating adoption of advanced technological devices and equipment such as medical billing outsourcing.
 With the increasing availability of IT resources for example medical billing outsourcing, many medical centers have chosen to focus on healthcare dispensation, whereas third-party service providers have gain significance in numerous aspects of administration and data storage of healthcare entities.

 Medical billing outsourcing market is segregated primarily into in-house and outsourced segments.
-Among them, outsourced segment held the largest market value share in the year 2019; in addition to this, the segment exhibits lucrative growth over the forecast period.
+Among them, outsourced segment held the largest market value share 53% in the year 2022; in addition to this, the segment exhibits lucrative growth over the forecast period.
 Outsourcing of medical billing service prominently reduces costs in combination to this it proves as a good fit for medium and small healthcare institutes.

-Front end service comprises of the main function of medical billing outsourcing along with this accounted for the largest market value share in the year 2019.
+Front end service comprises of the main function of medical billing outsourcing along with this accounted for the largest market value share 39% in the year 2022.
 On the contrary, the front end services are likely to face market devaluation owing to increased competition and saturation in the market.
 Front-end services include processes such as preregistration, insurance verification, scheduling, eligibility, registration, and pre-authorization.